Undecidable problem: Relationship with Gödel's incompleteness theorem

 The concepts raised by Gödel's incompleteness theorems are very similar to those raised by the halting problem, and the proofs are quite similar.
 In fact, a weaker form of the First Incompleteness Theorem is an easy consequence of the undecidability of the halting problem.
-This weaker form differs from the standard statement of the incompleteness theorem by asserting that an axiomatization of the natural numbers that is both complete and sound is impossible.
+This weaker form differs from the standard statement of the incompleteness theorem by asserting that an effective axiomatization of the natural numbers that is both complete and sound is impossible.
 The "sound" part is the weakening: it means that we require the axiomatic system in question to prove only true statements about natural numbers.
 Since soundness implies consistency, this weaker form can be seen as a corollary of the strong form.
 It is important to observe that the statement of the standard form of Gödel's First Incompleteness Theorem is completely unconcerned with the truth value of a statement, but only concerns the issue of whether it is possible to find it through a mathematical proof.